Andymann/Arduino_ClockBox_v3/UPDATE.md

 UpdateMode

 You can now release the buttons and head over to your MAC.
 Open a new terminal window.
 Run the following command.
-It downloads all the used binaries into a folder called clockboxv3Uploader, searches for the clockbox and updates its firmware
+It downloads all the used binaries into a folder called clockboxv3Uploader, searches for the clockbox and updates its firmware.
+If the update was successfull the box automatically resets and starts running the new firmware.

     curl -L https://raw.githubusercontent.com/Andymann/Arduino_ClockBox_v3/refs/heads/main/upload_clockboxv3-3.47_MAC.sh | bash